 Everything you need to know about lead in roofing

 We are major stockists of one of the world’s oldest and most durable building materials - lead!
 The use of lead for its unique properties dates way back in history, with the Romans utilising it to make water pipes, because of its resistance to corrosion and ease to work with (The Latin word for the metal, plumbum, is the origin of the English word "plumbing".)
-Churches throughout history have also used lead for their roofs and it suits these ancient buildings with their complex roof structures well.
+Churches throughout history have also used lead for their roofing and it suits these ancient buildings with their complex structures well.
 The malleability of lead is perfect for their hidden gutters and valleys.

 Whilst shaping some of the oldest and most beautiful architecture, Lead is regularly used in more modest commercial and domestic roofing too - from whole roof coverings, porches, turrets and parapet roofing to modern roof waterproofing details like flashings, valleys and gutters.

 Lead is one of the most effectively recycled materials in the world and today more lead is produced through recycling than mining.
 While the installation of lead may at first appear marginally more expensive, the fact that it’s an exceptionally sustainable building material, as well as having a long lifespan and good appearance make it great value for money.
 We supply Enviro Lead, the only ‘branded’ lead sheet which also carries a 50 year warranty.
 The extend of its recycling and embodied energy gives it a BRE Green Guide A+ rating.

 It’s only when you scrape Lead that you realise how soft and malleable it is.
 Milled Lead sheet is made by passing through steel rollers.
 The production process ensures the product is consistent and has a similar thickness throughout the entire length of the roll.
 It achieves this by passing a lead slab continually through two hydraulic rollers until a specific thickness throughout has been produced.
 Hence the common name for the product ‘rolled lead’.